Mayank0875/DSA-Problem/P34/problem12/problem.md

 ## Description

-Given a positive integer n (which is odd), consider the n x n multiplication table.
-Each cell (i, j) (with 1 ≤ i,j ≤ n) contains the value i * j.
-When all n^2 elements are sorted in increasing order, find the median element.
+Find the middle element when the numbers in an n * n multiplication table are sorted in increasing order.
+It is assumed that n is odd.

-For example, for n = 3, the multiplication table is:
+For example, the 3 * 3 multiplication table is as follows:
     [[1, 2, 3], [2, 4, 6], [3, 6, 9]]

-The sorted list is [1,2,2,3,3,4,6,6,9].
-The median (the 5th element) is 3.
+The numbers in increasing order are [1,2,2,3,3,4,6,6,9], so the answer is 3.

 ## Examples